ich-project/java-ich/README.md

  walks the user through how to deploy a FullNode and an SR node.

 # Channel
-[Tron Developers & SRs](https://discord.gg/hqKvyAM) is Tron's official Discord channel.
+[ICH Developers & SRs](https://discord.gg/hqKvyAM) is Tron's official Discord channel.
 Feel free to join this channel if you have any questions.

 [Core Devs Community](https://t.me/troncoredevscommunity) is the Telegram channel for java-ich community developers.
 If you want to contribute to java-ich, please join this channel.